opentelekomcloud/docs-next/docs/blueprints/by-use-case/sovereignty/opendesk/3_deploy-opendesk-on-cce.md

 ---
-id: deploy-production-environment
+id: deploy-opendesk-on-cce
-title: Deploy Production-Ready OpenDesk
+title: Deploy OpenDesk on CCE
 tags: [opendesk, cce, production, sovereignty,high-availability, otc]
 ---

-# Deploy Production-Ready OpenDesk
+# Deploy OpenDesk on CCE

 This guide details how to deploy a scalable, high-availability (HA) instance of [openDesk](https://opendesk.eu/) on Open Telekom Cloud.